litepalette/litepalette.github.io/_notes/2021-05-11-digital-garden.md

 Something I personally grapple with here is the extent of negotiating my selves here.
 By which I mean, how do I balance the tone of voice, my authenticity in self-expression, while wishing to write more "formally" on topics?

+*Other resources: are.na [channel](https://www.are.na/vanessa-auraphin/digital-mind-garden)*

 # History
-During the circuit breaker period (Singapore's version of a COVID-19 lockdown), I started discovering the communities for tools for thought, on Twitter and on Are.na.
+During the circuit breaker period (Singapore's version of a COVID-19 lockdown), I started discovering the communities for tools for thought, on Twitter, on Are.na.

-Being an information hoarder who mostly used OneNote, I thought this was really nice.
+Being an information hoarder, I thought this was really fitting

 ## "Lite Islands"
 Reflecting now, it was perhaps fortituous that I got into this deeply as I was taking part in SFPC's Digital Love Languages course while reading *Tales of Earthsea* by Ursula Le Guin.

 In the course, we learnt that naming was a kind of power ----

+More than that, I felt that metaphors were a way for me to embrace play and lightness.

 # Tools I use now